wave-squareAlphaHive On-Chain Signatures Verification in Move

 1. Call the ecrecover method in Move and check equality.

-BLS G1 signature (48 bytes, minSig setting)
+BLS G1 signature (48 bytes, minSig setting)arrow-up-right

 1. Generate a key and sign a message.